iominh/minhongrails.github.io/_posts/2013-06-18-github-ssh-authentication-error.md

 ---
 {% include JB/setup %}

-This post is more for myself since I always run into an issue after rebooting where I forget that I need to ssh-add my github ssh key so that I can commit to Github using SourceTree.
+This post is more for myself since I always get SSH authentication errors when using SourceTree and GitHub after rebooting since I forget to ssh-add my github ssh key.

 Anyway, if anyone out there encounters ssh auth errors, the command to add your key is: